Azure Virtual Desktop technical (ARM-based model) deployment walkthrough. It covers all you need to know and beyond!

 In this article, I’d like to cover the deep(er) technical points, while some are just not part of the public message but still way too important not to share.
-It’ll hopefully help you as consultant or architect to bring the technical (and functional) message around Windows Virtual Desktop – ARM-based to your customers 😊!
+It’ll hopefully help you as consultant or architect to bring the technical (and functional) message around Azure Virtual Desktop – ARM-based to your customers 😊!
 Continue reading…

 Table of Contents

 Click on the title to jump to that spot in this article:

 - New!
 Windows in the Cloud – video show with Christiaan Brinkhoff

 - Windows in the Cloud – get started with Windows 365 cloud PC